grosshaus-dev/alone/do.md

 - [x] Subsurface on materials like snail body.
 - [x] Rename files to fit naming conventions.
 - [x] Can change number of inventory slots.
-- [ ] Revert to simple, plane based water.
+- [x] Revert to simple, plane based water.
+- [ ] Restore Good Hope as starter map.

 ### Fix